sustainable-processes/pura/README.md

 # pura
-Pura helps you clean your messy chemical data.
+Pura helps you clean chemical and reaction data.
 It fills the gap of making chemical data useable for machine learning algorithms.
+You can use it to:

+- Resolve common chemical names (e.g., aspirin) to standard cheminformatics identifiers like SMILES
+- React
+- Balance and atom-map reactions (future)
+- Extract reaction templates (future)

 ## Installation